GlueOps-LUIT/example-app/README.md

-- For Owner, select the organization you are in. (e.g. TryGlueOps).
+- For Owner, select the organization you are in. (e.g. `GlueOps-LUIT`).
 - For the repository name, specify whatever you like.
 - Select "Public" or "Private" depending on your needs.